 The length of your drop is entirely up to you, your home decor style and the practical things you might have to consider.
 Lets go through the options.

-Short curtains usually sit slightly above or slightly below the window sill, which is perfect for keeping out of the way of sticky fingers, muddy paws and radiators.
+Short curtains usually sit slightly above (1cm) or slightly below (up to 15cm) the window sill.
+This drop is perfect for keeping your curtains clear of sticky fingers, muddy paws and radiators that might lose heat if covered with fabric.

 floor length curtains.

-For a sense of elegance and formality, floor length curtains usually end just before the floor (and they can also just kiss the floor, but you have to be very confident with your measurements for this).
-Having your curtains this length allows you to fully appreciate the pattern of your curtains - especially when closed - because there’s nothing to break it up.
+For a sense of elegance and formality, floor length curtains usually end just 1cm before the floor.
+They can also just kiss the floor, but you have to be very confident with your measurements for this.
+Having your curtains this length allows you to fully appreciate the pattern of your curtains - especially when closed - because there’s nothing to break up the design.

-Puddled curtains look relaxed and effortlessly romantic - but they aren’t the most practical.
-They look the most beautiful with textured curtains like velvet or jacquard, but it does mean that they need tweaking and adjusting everytime you open or close them.
+'Puddled' or 'pooled' curtains look relaxed and effortlessly romantic - but they aren’t the most practical.
+The effect works best with heavy, textured curtains like velvet or jacquard - but it does mean that they need tweaking and adjusting every time you open or close them.

-You’ll need to add an extra 5-15cm to your measurement, depending on how much of a puddle you want to create.
+You’ll need to add an extra 10-20cm to your floor length measurement, depending on how much of a puddle you want to create.

 You should now have all the measurements you need to order your new made to measure curtains!